 It is the policy of the Boy Scouts of America as stated in the "Guide to Safe Scouting," the National Camp Accreditation Program/National Camp Standards, and other official publications of the BSA that these guidelines apply to all camp activities.
 In addition, council, local, and state standards also apply.
-In the midst of a global pandemic, Resica Falls is fully committed to ensuring the safety of all its campers, leaders, staff, and guests.
+Resica Falls is fully committed to ensuring the safety of all its campers, leaders, staff, and guests.
 As such, policies may change following the publication of this guide.